marianogappa/sd/README.md

 5
 ```

-But both STDIN and `command` can be lengthy operations or infinite streams, like:
+But both `STDIN` and `COMMAND` can be lengthy operations or infinite streams, like:
 ```
 $ for i in {1..1000}; do ( if [[ $(( $RANDOM % 10)) -eq 0 ]] ; then echo "n" ; else echo "y"; fi; sleep .1; ); done | ./sd -h 1 yes
 n